 In addition to seeking proper medical treatment for PTSD, victims of a dog bite should also be aware that they may be able to recover for the emotional as well as physical damage from the attacking dog’s owner.
 The mental anguish suffered by the victim as a result of an animal attack is a real and recoverable part of your personal injury claim.

 For more information on the emotional damage caused by animal attacks, or if you have suffered from PTSD symptoms following an attack, contact the experienced personal injury attorneys at Dolman Law Group, for a free consultation and case evaluation.
-727-451-6900.
+You can fill out our online contact form or call us at 727-451-6900.